 Who is it for?

-- Businesses who wish to focus on content creation or advertising.
+- Businesses who want to focus on content creation or advertising.

-- Retail stores and restaurants who don’t have their own IT resources to rely on.
+- Retail stores and restaurants that don’t have their own IT resources to rely on.

-- Professional offices that need a simple solution that anyone can use.
+- Professional offices need a simple solution that anyone can use.

-- Those who lack the expertise or the ability to self-host a digital signage server on their premises.
+- Those who lack the knowledge or the ability to self-host a digital signage server on their premises.

 - AV hardware and software integrators who want to offer a turnkey solution to their clients at the best possible cost.